plone/training/docs/mastering-plone/api.md

 (api-api-label)=

-## plone.api
+## `plone.api`

-The most important tool nowadays for plone developers is the add-on {doc}`plone6docs:plone.api/index` that covers 20% of the tasks any Plone developer does 80% of the time.
+The most important tool nowadays for backend Plone developers is the add-on {doc}`plone6docs:plone.api/index` that covers 20% of the tasks any Plone developer does 80% of the time.
 If you are not sure how to handle a certain task, be sure to first check if `plone.api` has a solution for you.

-The API is divided in five sections.
+The API is divided in a number of sections.
 Here is one example from each:

-- `Content:` {ref}`plone6docs:content-create-example`
+- Content: {ref}`plone6docs:content-create-example`
-- `Portal:` {ref}`plone6docs:portal-send-email-example`
+- Portal: {ref}`plone6docs:portal-send-email-example`
-- `Groups:` {ref}`plone6docs:group-grant-roles-example`
+- Groups: {ref}`plone6docs:group-grant-roles-example`
-- `Users:` {ref}`plone6docs:user-get-roles-example`
+- Users: {ref}`plone6docs:user-get-roles-example`
-- `Environment:` {ref}`plone6docs:env-adopt-roles-example`
+- Environment: {ref}`plone6docs:env-adopt-roles-example`
+- Add-ons: {ref}`plone6docs:addons-get-addons`
+- Relations: {ref}`plone6docs:relation-get-example`

-{py:mod}`plone.api` is a great tool for integrators and developers that is included when you install Plone, though for technical reasons it is not used by the code of Plone itself.
+{py:mod}`plone.api` is a great tool for integrators and developers that is included when you install Plone, though for technical reasons it is not used by the internal code of Plone itself.

 In existing code you'll often encounter methods that don't mean anything to you.
 You'll have to use the source to find out what they do.

 Some of these methods are replaced by {py:mod}`plone.api`: